certbot/certbot/tools/pinning/DESIGN.md

 The files inside `tools/pinning` are used to generate Certbot's pinning files.
-The files under `oldest` are used to generate the constraints file used for our "oldest" tests while `normal` is used to generate the constraints used everywhere else. `common` includes shared files that are used for both sets of pinnings.
+The files under `oldest` are used to generate the constraints file used for our "oldest" tests while `current` is used to generate the constraints used everywhere else. `common` includes shared files that are used for both sets of pinnings.

-Under `normal` and `oldest`, there are two files as of writing this.
+Under `current` and `oldest`, there are two files as of writing this.
 One is a pyproject.toml file for use with [Poetry](https://python-poetry.org/) while the other is a script that can be run to regenerate pinnings.
 The pyproject.toml file defines a dummy Python package that depends on everything